 Under a Purchase Option Agreement, dated June 15, 2007, among the Company, Symphony Icon and Holdings, the Company received from Holdings an exclusive purchase option (the "Purchase Option") that gives the Company the right to acquire all of the equity of Symphony Icon, thereby allowing the Company to reacquire all of the Programs.
-The Purchase Option is exercisable by the Company at any time, in its sole discretion, until June 15, 2011 at an exercise price of (i) \$72 million, if the Purchase Option is exercised before June 15, 2009, (ii) \$81 million, if the Purchase Option is exercised on or after June 15, 2010 and before June 15, 2010 and (iii) \$90 million, if the Purchase Option is exercised on or after June 15, 2010 and before June 15, 2011.
+The Purchase Option is exercisable by the Company at any time, in its sole discretion, until June 15, 2011 at an exercise price of (i) \$81 million, if the Purchase Option is exercised before June 15, 2010 and (ii) \$90 million, if the Purchase Option is exercised on or after June 15, 2010 and before June 15, 2011.
 The Purchase Option exercise price may be paid in cash or a combination of cash and common stock, at the Company's sole discretion, provided that the common stock portion may not exceed 40% of the Purchase Option exercise price.
 Lexicon has calculated the value of the Purchase Option as the difference between the fair value of the common stock issued to Holdings of \$23.6 million (calculated at the time of issuance) and the \$15.0 million in cash received from Holdings for the issuance of the common stock.
 Lexicon has recorded the value of the Purchase Option as an asset, and is amortizing this asset over the four-year option period.
-The unamortized balance of \$4.7 million and \$5.3 million is recorded in other assets in the accompanying consolidated balance sheets as of March 31, 2009 and December 31, 2008, respectively, and the amortization expense of \$535,000 is recorded in other expense, net in the accompanying consolidated statements of operations for the three months ended March 31, 2009 and 2008.
+The unamortized balance of \$3.7 million and \$5.3 million is recorded in other assets in the accompanying consolidated balance sheets as of September 30, 2009 and December 31, 2008, respectively, and the amortization expense of \$535,000 and \$1.6 million is recorded in other expense, net in the accompanying consolidated statements of operations for the three and nine months ended September 30, 2009 and 2008, respectively.